-3.3 About your Liberator licence
+3.3 About your Liberator license

-Liberator licence details are contained in a system file called licence-rttpd.conf.
+Liberator license details are contained in a system file called licence-rttpd.conf.
 This file can be found in the etc directory.

-The file can contain several licences which simplifies deployment by enabling one file to control several installations.
+The file can contain several licenses which simplifies deployment by enabling one file to control several installations.